 Now, many people love to have artificial plants in their houses, but a real plant is a real one!!
 Every house looks good with some green plants and even it feels good.
 Isn’t it?
 Try to bring some green plants inside your house and make your home even more beautiful.

-In this blog, we have provided the list of best large indoor plants, and in between the article, we are also providing some useful tips to keep them healthy and fresh.
+In this blog, we have provided the list of the best large indoor plants, and in between the article, we are also providing some useful tips to keep them healthy and fresh.
 So, keep on reading.

 From fig trees to palm trees, below you’ll find every kind of indoor large plants that will make your home feel like paradise.
 Now you say why larger houseplants?
 Plants that grow more than 5 feet quickly grabs attention.
 Taller houseplants create an illusion of large space.

 But you have to keep some things in mind before you go shopping for an indoor plant.
 Yes, you can’t put any plant inside the house because they all need different temperatures and some are very sensitive to humidity.
-So, let’s know about which plants are suitable for indoors?
+So, let’s know which plants are suitable for indoors?

 Here’s the List of 11 tall house plants for indoor gardening: